Terms of Service

 Link Maker Systems as a processor of your personal dataWe will act as your processor in relation to any personal data in any of the content uploaded to the site or provided to us in relation to our services which are provided to you.
 Where we act as your processor, we will:

 - Process the personal data only on your documented instructions which includes making your personal data available to other users of our site for the purposes only of you and those users linking children to adoptive parents or foster carers or participating in the community support network.
+We may make your information available to others if we are required by law to act without your instructions.

 - Only use staff and other persons who have a duty of confidentiality with regard to the data.